box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 ## Concepts

 A structured document in the context of Box Sign is a document that includes special tags that can be recognized by the Sign API.
-These tags are used to place the signature properties, like name, date, signature, etc., in the document, associated with a specific signer.
+These tags are used to place the signature properties, like name, date, signature pad field, etc., in the document, associated with a specific signer.

-This allows your app to handle a dynamic generated document that is ready to be signed, which has a couple of advantages:
+This allows your app to handle a dynamically generated document that is ready to be signed, which has a couple of advantages:
 * The document can be dynamically generated, and the signature properties can be added to the document before creating the signature request, effectively bypassing the document preparation step.
-* The document format can be handled outside Box Sign templates, allowing higher flexibility and integration with external document management systems.
+* The document format can be handled outside of Box Sign templates, allowing higher flexibility and integration with external document management systems.

 ## Anatomy of a structured document
 Here is an example of a [structured document](content_samples/Box-Dive-Waiver.docx).
-At first glance, it looks like a regular document, but if you select all of the text and set the text color to back you'll see this:
+At first glance, it looks like a regular document, but if you select all of the text and set the text color to black you'll see this:

 ![Alt text](img/sing-structured-tags-sample.png)

 In the sample above `[[c|1]]` means a checkbox assigned to signer 1, and `[[s|1]]` means a signature assigned to signer 1.
-Notice how the signature pad is using font size 48 to reserve space vertically for the signature.
+Notice how the signature pad field is using font size 48 to reserve space vertically for the signature.

 The `[[t|1|id:tag_full_name|n:enter your complete name]]` means a name tag assigned to signer 1, with the label `enter your complete name`, and using an id of `tag_full_name`.